 As a RIC, we distribute substantially all of our net income to our stockholders and have an ongoing need to raise additional capital for investment purposes.
 To fund growth, we have a number of alternatives available to increase capital; including raising equity, increasing debt, and funding from operational cash flow.

-Our liquidity and capital resources have been generated primarily from the net proceeds of public offerings of common stock, advances from the revolving credit facility (the "Revolving Facility" and together with the Term Loan Facility the "Facilities") and the Term Loan Facility and net proceeds from the issuance of notes as well as cash flows from operations.
+Our liquidity and capital resources have been generated primarily from the net proceeds of public offerings of common stock, advances from the Facilities and net proceeds from the issuance of notes as well as cash flows from operations.